What is Bmore Historic?

 What do we do at Bmore Historic?

-Bmore Historic is structured around four session blocks: two in the morning and two in the afternoon.
+Past, in-person unconferences have been structured around four session blocks: two in the morning and two in the afternoon.
 We usually have between four to six sessions in each of the time blocks for a total of twenty sessions throughout the day.
-Here is our schedule:

 What are people saying about Bmore Historic?